samsquire/ideas4/README.md

 This could be combined with [10.
 Access pattern serialization](https://github.com/samsquire/ideas4/blob/main/README.md#10-access-pattern-serialization) and [9.
 Query for data structure](https://github.com/samsquire/ideas4/blob/main/README.md#9-query-for-data-structure).

+# 15. Mega tree

+I want a mega tree data structure which has the combination of these properties:

+ * Can be merged as a Conflict free Replicated Data Type (CRDT)
+ * Uses the Left Right concurrency pattern
+ * Can be used as a merkle tree

 # Generating ideas

  * marketplace